thegimliboy/SpeechPi/README.md

-Put it in your “queryprocess.py”, you will see where exactly!(Use nano speechscript/queryprocess.py to edit it)
+Put it in “speechscript/queryprocess.py”, you will see where exactly!(Use nano speechscript/queryprocess.py to edit it)

 #Move files:
-sudo cp -R speechscript /opt/ ##Move folder "speechscript" to /opt/
+sudo cp -R speechscript /opt/

-sudo cp -R bin/* /usr/local/bin ##Move these files to /usr/local/bin
+sudo cp -R bin/* /usr/local/bin

 # Your installation is complete